INNOVATE. TRANSLATE. COMMERCIALIZE

-Our lab heavily focuses on the biomechanics of Parkinson and related movement disorders, in collaboration with the Department of Computer Sciences, Engineering, and CSTAR.
+Our research centre is the leading world expert in diagnostic development in motion biomechanics for Parkinson and related movement disorders, in collaboration with the Department of Computer Sciences, Engineering, Surgery, and CSTAR Robotics.
 These projects include:

 1. Speech, gait, balance, posture, tremor and navigation planning